Explorer Search¶

 .

-Manually entering label content for wildcard matching
+Manually inputting label content for wildcard matching

 Reverse Wildcard Matching (Not Wildcard Matching)¶

-Filtering is done using the -*key:value
+Search using the -*key:value

 Editing Filters¶